SpeciesFileGroup/install_taxonworks/development/native/ubuntu_18_04.md

 cd taxonworks
 ```

 When you do `cd taxonworks` you will see a message regarding a particular version of Ruby.
 Install that version of Ruby with the command provided in the terminal.
-It will look something like: `rvm install 2.5.1`.
+It will look something like: `rvm install 2.7.2`.

 ```
-cd ..
-cd taxonworks

-gem install bundler
+cd . # Refreshes rvm to pick up recently installed ruby above gem install bundler

 bundle